nathanieldchu/ubuild_CCF/join/the-process.md

     the team and exchange feedback.
-If at any time you or the team decide that the fit is not right, you will be supported financially, professionally, and emotionally for the remainder of the period as we try to find a better place for you.</p><p><strong>You join the colony or we help you find your next adventure.</strong></p>
+If at any time you or the team decide that the fit is not right, you will be supported financially, professionally, and emotionally for the remainder of the period as we try to find a better place for you.</p><p><strong>You join the colony or we help you find your next adventure.</strong> Whatever the outcome, we want to enable you to achieve your mission.
+If you join us, we will challenge each other everyday to make ourselves and the world better.
+If you don't, we will do the same thing but probably a lot less frequently.</p>

 ---